The Simple Joys of Car Camping

 Car camping is a great way to get outside and enjoy the beauty of nature.
 With a little planning and preparation, you can have a fun and memorable trip.
 So pack your bags, hit the road, and get ready to explore the great outdoors!

 And remember - The best thing about car camping is that if you forget something, you can just drive back home and get it.
-Unless you forget your car keys, then you're screwed.
+Unless you forget your car keys, then you're on your own.